plotly/plotly.py-docs/notebooks/histograms.md

 ## Histogram with plotly express

-A [histogram](https://en.wikipedia.org/wiki/Histogram) is representation of the distribution of numerical data, where the data are binned and the count for each bin is represented.
+In statistics, a [histogram](https://en.wikipedia.org/wiki/Histogram) is representation of the distribution of numerical data, where the data are binned and the count for each bin is represented.
+More generally, in plotly a histogram is an aggregated bar chart, with several possible aggregation functions (e.g. sum, average, count...).
+Also, the data to be binned can be numerical data but also categorical or date data.

 Plotly express functions take as argument a tidy [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html).